 As we explain in more detail here, it begins with Direction, the first stage of the cycle, where the intelligence requirements are identified, and the collection efforts are planned.
 This creates a clear focus and list of priorities for the intelligence team.
 For us this takes the form of our Intelligence Collection Plans (ICPs), which is where we dig into the intelligence requirements of every new client – and which we are able to update and adapt whenever an existing client has any additional requirements or areas of operation.

-This information then feeds the Collection process, the second stage of the cycle, where both human analysts and AI tools are led in their collection efforts by the established intelligence requirements.
+This information then feeds the Intelligence Collection process, the second stage of the cycle, where both intelligence analysts and AI tools are led in their collection efforts by the established intelligence requirements.
 This means even automated collection through datamining is, from the very beginning, being guided by human-led Direction efforts.
-How we select our sources at Intelligence Fusion again comes down to the human factor, with our analysts’ expertise evaluating the capability and suitability of each source – we currently use around 12,500 active open-source channels, and growing, so the ability to choose the right sources to get timely, balanced and accurate information is vital.
+How we select our sources at Intelligence Fusion again comes down to the human factor, with our intelligence analysts’ expertise evaluating the capability and suitability of each source – we currently use around 12,500 active open-source channels, and growing, so the ability to choose the right sources to get timely, balanced and accurate information is vital.

 It is the third stage of the intelligence cycle though, Processing, where human expertise really comes into play.
 This is where all the information we collect becomes actionable intelligence through a process of collation, evaluation, analysis, integration and interpretation.
-We currently gather 12,000-15,000 global incidents every month, all of which are put through this process by Intelligence Fusion’s team of experienced analysts – who, on an individual basis, map an average of 1,500 incidents each per month.
+We currently gather 12,000-15,000 global incidents every month, all of which are put through this process by Intelligence Fusion’s team of experienced intelligence analysts – who, on an individual basis, map an average of 1,500 incidents each per month.

 Because information cannot simply be taken at face value, it’s important to start by verifying every piece of information that gets collected.
 At Intelligence Fusion we evaluate the credibility of the information and reliability of the source for each incident, so we can understand how much confidence can be placed in each item of information, and filter out misinformation and fake news.
-This evaluated information is then scanned for significant facts, verified and accurately geo-located by a team of analysts.
+This evaluated information is then scanned for significant facts, verified and accurately geo-located by a team of intelligence analysts.
 At the same time as this, it can be combined with other information that has also undergone the same analysis process, until a pattern of intelligence can be identified, such as a sequence of events, threat level or profile of a group – this is the integration part of the process.

-Once an analyst has analysed and integrated the information, they can use their expertise to make actionable interpretations.
+Once an intelligence analyst has analysed and integrated the information, they can use their expertise to make actionable interpretations.
 How significant the information is, and how it relates to what is already known, is judged via a process of comparison and deduction based on their common sense, knowledge and experience.

 This use of human experience and understanding ultimately means that, regardless of if the incident was initially identified by our team, or picked up by our automated datamining technology, each new piece of information we process at Intelligence Fusion is: